ResearchIT/pronto-user-docs/docs/r.md

 Replace /work/LAS/your-lab/yournetid/Rlibs with the location you want to install the libraries.

-Next, run the R intepreter by running:
+Next, run the R interpreter by running:

 ```
 R